 Anyways when I entered I encountered my old friend from Tobinworld named Alison who I confused for a man with a ponytail and a shitton of pimples when we first met.
 I have this frequent tendency to mistake women for men.
 It’s more likely to happen with fictional characters but it has happened at least twice with real life women.

-Oddly enough, my teacher who was in my classroom (And is supposedly my teacher for only first period and homeroom.) was an old man named Nick and who had a similar voice to the Nick I’d known from Tobinworld who I regret never properly saying goodbye to.
+Oddly enough, my teacher who was in my classroom (And is supposedly my teacher for only fifth period.) was an old man named Nick and who had a similar voice to the Nick I’d known from Tobinworld who I regret never properly saying goodbye to.
 In my mind all I refer to him as is “Nick 2.0” or “Nick II”.
 It seems that this guy I don’t even know will be the answer to solving these feelings of grief of mine.
 He seemed really nice just like the original Nick and made the transition from school to school a bit easier regardless if that was his intent.

 Whenever I’d finish my schoolwork for that period I’d just read some books from my bookbag like I did at Tobinworld.
 Today I was reading Red Dragon by Thomas Harris and Glamorama by Bret Easton Ellis.
 The later turned out to be rather ironic as this semi-hot dude with long and curly brown hair and an expensive looking black vest (which he later said to someone else was actually only 5 dollars) went up to me and asked me what I was reading so I showed him the back cover synopsis.

 It turned out that this dude was apparently a part time model and came across as a pretty shallow and materialistic person which means that he would probably fit in perfectly in the world of Glamorama.
 Later this pretty funny thing happened where he said “I need a boyfriend.” and he later heard that Valentine’s Day is coming up next month which caused to lament even more.